dzsquared/sql-source-control/README.md

 - `/a:extract` specifies the action to perform a schema extraction with `/p:ExtractTarget=ObjectType` organizing the files into folders by object type
 - `/tf:AdventureWorks` sets the output location to the [AdventureWorks](AdventureWorks) folder

+More details available in the [Convert your database to code](Tutorial/convert-your-database-to-code.md) quickstart guide.

 ## Optional steps

 ### 🤖 Setup an automated process to check the database into source control